Gene-Editing Checkpoint Molecule Genes for the Treatment of Cancer

 Checkpoint molecule genes act to prevent the immune system from attacking normal cells.
 In many cancers, the expression of checkpoint molecule genes by cancer cells prevents their destruction by the immune system (a “cold” tumor).

-Gene Editing Checkpoint Molecule Genes for the Treatment of Cancer is protected by four U.S. patents (with additional patents pending in the U.S. and in other countries).
+Gene-Editing Checkpoint Molecule Genes for the Treatment of Cancer is protected by seven U.S. patents, as well as patents in China and Australia (with additional patents pending in the U.S. and in other countries).
 Of note, certain granted patents include claims that are not limited by type of cancer, specific checkpoint molecule gene, mRNA sequence or chemistry, or type of gene-editing protein.

 Example Applications